-Parent and community involvement continue to increase, especially when student showcasing of learning is the focus.
+Parent and community involvement was greatly impacted during the 2020-2021 school year due to COVID 19 pandemic.
+Moving forward, parent and community will continue to increase, especially when student showcasing of learning is the focus.

 Collaboration between Tribal leaders and the Ruidoso Municipal School District are effective in ensuring parents/families of American Indian students have the opportunity and are encouraged to participate in school-site Parent Advisory Councils (PACs) and Tribal, Municipal, and Indian organizations.